TJHeuvel/tjheuvel.net/_drafts/unity-rendering-4-instanced-rendering.md

 	uint instanceId : SV_InstanceID;
 }

+//in Vert
 Custom_ObjectToWorld = _ObjectToWorldBuffer[i.instanceID];
 %>

 Press play, and observe great success!

-One important thing we have to do is Release our graphics buffer when we no longer want to use it.
-If we dont, we leak GPU memory!
-For our case, in OnDisable seems to be a good place to do this.

-## Moving beyond cubes
+With a single draw we can now do all 500 cubes.

+## Pushing to the limit

+This will work for for up to 1023 cubes.
+We can read a Constant Buffer [can store up to 4096 float4s](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-constants), and since a matrix is 4 float4's that means our buffer is full at 1023.
+Coincidentally, Unitys instancing also supports up to 1023 unique draws.

+If your game for some reason only consists of cubes we can get around this by using [StructuredBuffers](https://learn.microsoft.com/en-us/windows/win32/direct3d11/direct3d-11-advanced-stages-cs-resources#structured-buffer).
+They are a newer(introduced in d3d11) way to store GPU data, that is only limited by the size of VRAM.
+The downside is they are slightly slower to read from, but if this is the difference between breaking batches you'll more than make up for it.
+You make them in the same way, but instead of Contant pass in the type Structured.

-* There is also a ComputeBuffer, which is simply an older API that [we shouldnt use](https://forum.unity.com/threads/graphicsbuffer-and-mesh.636631/#post-4268896).
+* There is also a ComputeBuffer, which is simply an older API that [we shouldnt use](https://forum.unity.com/threads/graphicsbuffer-and-mesh.636631/#post-4268896) anymore.